The GDPR privacy laws came into force in May 2018. If you're new to the GDPR, we've got some reading resources at the bottom of this post.

 So with the GDPR, we're going to take the same approach.
 We're going to integrate with the solutions provided by Joomla 3.9.
 Not all our extensions collect data, so many won't need to be updated.
 But extensions such as JCal Pro, jInbound, OSDownloads and others will get updated.
 For Shack Forms, we've already created GDPR features.
 We'll be moving it to Joomla 3.9's GDPR data reporting.

 What can you do now?

-You will not run into legal problems if you're not compliant immediately.
-You may not ever run into legal problems if you're outside of Europe.
+With Joomla 3.9's arrival, it's time to seriously look into GDPR and whether your company is compliant (or if it even needs to be).
+You may not ever run into legal problems if you're outside of Europe and don't have European users.
 But, this is a great opportunity for all of us to think more carefully about our customers' data.

-The most important thing is to start the process of complying with the GDPR and show that you're taking it seriously.
+The most important thing is to start the process of complying with the GDPR and show that you're taking customers' data seriously.
 Some ideas: